 This part of the tutorial looks at the second batch of decision you need to make during the installation process.

-Part 1 talks you through the initial pre-requisite choices at the start of the installation process.
+Part One talks you through the initial prerequisite choices at the start of the installation process.

-Part 3 walks you through further choices you must make towards the end of the installation process.
+Part Three walks you through further choices you must make towards the end of the installation process.

-Part 4 walks your through the final steps of the installation process, and suggests further tasks to complete before installing your applications.
+Part Four walks you through the final steps of the installation process, and suggests further tasks to complete before installing your applications.

-The next steps in part 1 talks you through how to boot from CD and discusses a little bit about the Windows XP License Agreement.
+The next steps in part one talks you through how to boot from CD and discusses a little about the Windows XP Licence Agreement.

-At the end of Part 1 your computer completed the first steps of the installation process and rebooted.
+At the end of part one, your computer has completed the first steps of the installation process and rebooted.

 Factors such as the hardware specification of your machine influences the time it takes to complete the Operating System install.

 This stage of the process begins with the Collecting Information step.
 This is where the process collects relevant information to confirm your machines eligibility to proceed with the installation.

 The Dynamic Update step is an option to instruct the installation process to connect to the Internet and download any updated installation files released since your XP CD was published.